Vivonet/Presto/README.md

 Presto has a few core strengths and design goals:

 0. It is designed to be as unobtrusive as possible.
 This means a couple things: First, it is very easy to integrate into your existing projects.
 There’s no need to change your model class definitions aside from possibly adding a few empty protocols and optional overrides.
 Secondly, it means you can gradually migrate code to Presto from your existing infrastructure a piece at a time.
 You can use Presto when and where you like, and leave legacy code intact.
 Presto is designed to make your life easier, not get in the way.
-0. It has a powerful chained syntax.
-Aside from the necessary ugliness of a few extra square brackets in your code, Presto has a very powerful and expressive syntax that lets you stack on exactly the pieces you want, without the need for bloated and complicated method signatures.
+0. It has a powerful yet simple **fluent interface**.
+Aside from the necessary ugliness of a few extra square brackets in your code, Presto has a very powerful and expressive syntax that lets you stack on exactly and only the pieces you want, without the need for bloated and complicated method signature overloads.
 With Presto, `nil` parameters are a rarity.
 0. It is designed to be as automatic as possbile, loading only what is needed when it is needed.
 With Presto you just code and go.
 0. Presto should make your coding more intuitive and less bug-prone.
 With proper use of completions and depenencies, your app will also behave consistently and react automatically to remote changes.
 0. In-place loading means you can refresh your objects from their server definitions without blowing away other local data.
 Working on a single instance of an object means more predictable behavior and instant compatibility with a wide range of existing designs.